Suggestions

 As we continue to improve our brand value and create a positive work environment, attracting the right talent becomes an enjoyable challenge.
 This has led to the evolution of our selection process.
 “Recruit for attitude and train for skills” is a useful dictum we follow, so we now place specific emphasis on traits of integrity, initiative and enthusiasm during our selection process.
 A good referral scheme has proved successful in attracting employees who blend seamlessly with our organisation's vibe.

-In a market where there is a huge demand for talent, our compensation and benefits team work tirelessly to ensure that our salary levels remain competitive with the market.
+In a market where there is a huge demand for talent, our compensation and benefits team works tirelessly to ensure that our salary levels remain competitive with the market.
 We also maintain strong and trusted relationships with reliable subcontractors to help manage short-term peak demands.

 Offering more than just low-cost